mattijn/topojson/docs/5-how-it-works.md

 5. `hashmap`:
    - Resolves bookkeeping results to object arcs.

-The names are borrowed from the JavaScript variant of TopoJSON, to establish a certain synergy between the packages, even though the code differs significant (and even the TopoJSON output).
+The names are borrowed from the JavaScript variant of TopoJSON, to establish a certain synergy between the packages, even though the code differs significant (and sometimes even the TopoJSON output).

+The addopted approach involves secure bookkeeping on multiple levels in order to succesfully pass all steps.